-ASAP is supporting iNDI-PD (an expansion to the original iPSC Neurodegenerative Disease Initiative (iNDI)) to make iPSC resources accessible to all researchers working on Parkinson’s disease (PD) and draw connections across diagnostic lines.
+ASAP is supporting iNDI-PD (an expansion to the original iPSC Neurodegenerative Disease Initiative (iNDI) and anchored within the NIH Center for Alzheimer’s and Related Dementias (CARD)) to make iPSC resources accessible to all researchers interested in understanding Parkinson’s disease (PD) to discover novel insights into the molecular biology of disease and to ensure that additional mutations relevant to PD research are also included in their efforts.
+By incorporating PD data in the neurodegenerative resource bank, we are also enabling researchers to draw connections across diagnostic lines.
 These cell lines will allow researchers to attribute observed changes to specific mutations more quickly – cutting through the noise of genetic variation – and more confidently.

 Induced pluripotent stem cells (iPSCs) are derived from adult cells such as skin or blood and reprogrammed back into pluripotent stem cells.
 These appealing research tools create the ability to study a disorder in disease-relevant cell types from real patients.
 However, donors who provide these cells carry innumerable genetic differences, making it hard to pinpoint whether an observation is due to a disease-causing mutation or something else in the patient’s genetic makeup.